oroinc/documentation/commerce/user_guide/marketing_web_catalog/web_catalog_usecase.rst

 4. Baby and Child
 5. Toiletries

-These sections will serve as the first level of the front store main menu.
+These sections will serve as the first level of the storefront main menu.
 In the management console, they will be called the root nodes.

 To set up root content nodes in the management console, we: